 The Wildfowl and Wetland Trust (WWT) London Wetland Centre is one of the best places in London to see a whole variety of bird species.
 With great weekend activities such a birdwatching walks, there is so much to learn at this attraction.
 And if birds aren’t your thing, there are also otters.

 This urban oasis sits on the banks of the River Thames in Barnes and despite its proximity to the city, is an absolute haven for wildlife.
 Swap crowds of tourists and busy commuters for otters, rare swans and geese, dragonflies, butterflies, frogs, bats and ducks instead.
-London Wetland Centre is also a marvellous option for families, with an adventure playground and indoor discovery zone ready to keep little critters well-entertained.
+London Wetland Centre is also a marvellous option for families!
+It has an adventure playground and indoor discovery zone ready to keep little critters well-entertained.

 The glass-fronted observatory affords panoramic views over the lakes while meandering paths and boardwalks lead visitors through the fascinating watery habitats.
 Don’t miss the Peacock Tower, a three-storey hide – and a magnet for serious birders – on the main lake’s eastern edge; other hides are sprinkled around the reserve, including the Headley Discovery Hide in the west.
 The wetland is also well-populated with eight different species of bats that feed on the abundant moths.
 A short walk north of the entrance, the wetland’s family of sleek-coated otters are fed daily at 11 am and 2 pm.

 Free daily tours, which are led by knowledgeable and enthusiastic staff members, are highly recommended.
 They depart at 11.30am and 2.30pm daily.
 Binoculars can be hired from the shop.
 Routes and hides are shut 30 minutes before closing time.